craigphicks/TypeScript-cph/tmp.cph.d/algorithmDocs/overloads-proposal.md

 Both workaround are prohibitibely expensive for the user.

-In the case of Workaround 1, the code is duplicating the same code which would found be in the implementation, which is redundant.
+In the case of Workaround 1, the code is duplicating the same code which would found be in the implementation, which is redundant and laborious.

-In the case of Workaround 2, the final overload is already implied by the first 3 overloads, so it is redundant.
+In the case of Workaround 2, the final overload is already implied by the first 3 overloads, so it is redundant and laborious.

 Neither workaround is satisfactory.